How many of you skipped the tick tocks to jump straight to the article?

 To eliminate typing altogether, you can also try video chat.
 Video chat duplicates face to face service through your website, and is one of the quickest and easiest ways to offer fast, friendly service.

 These are just a handful of the tools you can use to boost your customer service speed, but they all contribute to a quick, competent interaction.
-74% of customers say the speed with which their inquiry is resolved is most important to them, so keep your momentum once the chat session is underway.

 After the chat

 Last, you can use the finished chat session to continue improving your customer service speed.
 Tools to help you do this include: